How to uninstall packages using YUM command?

 uninstall-yum-packages

-In this article, we’ll learn how to uninstall packages using Yum.
+In this article, we’ll learn how to remove applications using Yum.
 YUM is an open-source command-line package manager used by distros using RPM Package.
 It stands for Yellow Dog Updater Modified.

-You will need sudo privileges i.e. root access for performing the following operations.
-In this article, We are using Fedora 34 to run the Yum command.
+You will need sudo privileges, i.e. root access, in order to remove a package from your distribution.
+In this article, We are using Fedora 34 to run the Yum command, however, you can use any Fedora or CentOS version that uses this command.

-Using the yum command to list all packages
+Using the yum command to list Installed packages

 For uninstalling packages, you need to know the correct package name.
 To list all installed packages, run this command: